Seven things you might not know about Bibione’s natural heritage

 6

-It is endemic to the North Adriatic Coast and it is the only type of European Stipa that lives and grows on coastal sand dunes.
-It was once fairly widespread in the lagoon but it is now only found in the Tagliamento area, so it has become particularly rare and valuable.
-The origins of the name of the genus lie in the Greek term “stypé”, which means “mass of soft fibres” and refers to the long feathery beards that can be seen on some species.
-It flowers in April and May.
+It is endemic to the northern Adriatic coasts — the only European type of stipa that grows on coastal dunes.
+Once widespread in the lagoon, it now risks extinction, surviving only in the Tagliamento area.
+The name resembles Greek ‘stypé’ (mass of soft fibers) due to the long feathery awns of some species.
+It blooms between April and May.

 7

-The Litoranea Veneta is a network of waterways that was created by the Republic of Venice when it was at the height of its power.
-Combining man-made canals and existing rivers, it links the Venetian Lagoon with the mouth of the Isonzo River.
+The Venetian Litoranea is a waterway built by the Republic of Venice at its height, using artificial canals and rivers to connect the Venice Lagoon with the mouth of the Isonzo River.